ChaosGroup/chaos-boats/README.md

 Chaos Developers Special Award might be bestowed in addition to the authors of some of the greatest code lines.

 ## Some rules

-Chaos Bo(a)ts Game Challenge is open to all PlovDev 2020 visitors and will stay open for Pull requests from 11 am on 25 November to 7 pm on 29 November.

 You could program more than one Bo(a)t while the game is open for race, just mind the bot naming rules presented below.